 Table of Contents

-Internet shutdowns often violate individuals’ right to freedom of expression and access to information, which are fundamental human rights.
+An internet shutdown refers to the deliberate disruption or cessation of internet services within a specific geographic area by government authorities or other entities with the capability to control telecommunications infrastructure.
+Internet shutdowns can be partial or complete, temporary or prolonged due to various reasons, including political, social, economic, or security concerns.
+Internet shutdowns often violate fundamental human rights, such as individuals’ right to freedom of expression and access to information.
 This type of disruption often limits people’s ability to communicate, express themselves, and access information, undermining democracy and civil liberties.
-Internet shutdowns disrupt business operations, e-commerce, and financial transactions, which can lead to economic losses for businesses, particularly those that rely heavily on online platforms for sales and communication.
+Internet shutdowns disrupt business operations, e-commerce, and financial transactions, which can lead to economic losses for businesses, particularly those relying heavily on online sales and communication platforms.
 It also affects the livelihoods of individuals who depend on the Internet for work or jobs.
-Many educational institutions rely on the Internet for teaching, learning, and accessing educational resources.
-Internet shutdowns disrupt these activities, affecting students’ ability to attend online classes, access educational materials, and communicate with teachers and peers.
+In today’s age, internet shutdowns also interfere with the operations of educational institutions that heavily depend on the Internet for instruction, learning, and resource access.
+These disruptions directly impact students’ ability to attend online classes, access educational materials, and communicate with teachers and peers.

 Fig: 2